Radiotherapy for Kaposi's sarcoma

-Radiotherapy can reduce signs of the KS on the skin.
+Radiotherapy can reduce signs of Kaposi’s sarcoma (KS) on the skin.
 Small lesions may fade completely, and larger and deeper lesions may become smaller and flatter.
 Radiotherapy also helps improve symptoms such as swelling, pain and bleeding when KS is affecting organs inside the body.

 Side effects of radiotherapy

-Radiotherapy to the skin causes side effects such as soreness of the skin.
+Radiotherapy to the skin can cause soreness of the skin.
 People with pale skin may notice reddening, and people with darker skin may find that their skin becomes darker.
 You’ll be given instructions on looking after your skin during treatment.

-Tiredness is a common side effect of radiotherapy and you may feel tired for some weeks after treatment is over.
+Tiredness is another possible side effect of radiotherapy and you may feel tired for some weeks after treatment is over.
 Make sure you get enough rest and don’t overdo things.